 What to Do After Moving Into a New House?
 Set the Utilities Up

 The basic essentials you must have are water, gas, and electricity.
 If they have been shut down, you need to pick a provider and call them to get them running.
 If you did this in advance, you’ll have one worry less.
 If not, it’s no biggie.
-There’s also a chance that the utilities are running but in the name of the previous tenant, so you need to transfer them in your name.
+There’s also a chance that the utilities are running but in the name of the previous tenant, so you need to transfer them to your name.
 After everything is set, you can connect your appliances.

-Especially if you work from home and you have to start the following day.
+Especially if you work from home and have to start the following day.
 Nowadays, nothing can be done without a good wifi connection, so choose one of the best providers and get a good deal.
 The same applies here as with the utilities – if there is a deal already, just call the company and transfer it in your name.
 Somebody from the company will come to set up a router, and you’re good to go.

 There's not much you can do without water, gas, and electricity - after all, you'll want a shower

-It’s Time to Clean Your New Home
+Wondering About Things to Do After Moving Into a New House?
+It’s Time to Clean Your Home

-Once you arrive at your new place, you’ll probably want to unpack everything and to start arranging, but that would be one of the common moving mistakes – there is something on the checklist you have to do before that.
-Even if you’re the first owner, or if the person before you already did some cleaning, you have to clean it yourself before putting the rugs, furniture, and bringing the boxes.
+Once you arrive at your new place, you’ll probably want to unpack everything and start arranging, but that would be one of the common moving mistakes – there is something on the checklist you have to do before that.
+Even if you’re the first owner, or if the person before you already did some cleaning, you should clean it yourself before putting the rugs, and furniture, and bringing the boxes.
 If you do this afterward, you’ll have twice as much work, since you’ll have to move all the stuff to clean the floors.
 Also, putting the contents of your boxes on something you’re not sure is clean is pretty bad.
 While you’re there, take a look if anything got dirty during the transportation.
 Get the vacuum cleaner and all the supplies and do a good scrub of every room.
 If you’re moving for a relationship, ask your partner to split the tasks to make all of this easier and faster.
 In case you’re moving to another state alone, ask someone to help you.

 Cleaning can be fun if you make it so

-Unpack the Essentials and Arrange the Furniture
+Next Item on the After Moving Checklist – Unpack the Essentials and Arrange the Furniture

 You’ve learned the answer to What to keep with you when moving – moving essentials like toiletries and change of clothes must be with you at all times, so now you can start unpacking them and put them in their new place.
 After that, you can start deciding what will go where and you can figure out your sleeping arrangements.
 Fully assemble the bed – or don’t, it’s up to you.
 You can place the rugs if you have any and arrange the couches, sofas, and chairs.
 If you choose to move IKEA furniture, you’ll probably need some time to figure out how to reassemble it.
 It would be good to have the instructions available somewhere.